Optimal Diffusion Auctions: Optimal Approximation Mechanisms

 \begin{theorem} CWM is IR and IC. \end{theorem}

-\begin{proof} (i) For IR, if an agent is not the winner, she has 0 payment.
+\begin{proof} (i) For IR, if a buyer is not the winner, she has 0 payment.
 If buyer $i$ is the winner, then her payment is equal to that in Myerson's mechanism running on $V_{-r_i'}(t')$, which ensures non-negative utility when the buyer truthfully reports.

 (ii) To see that the mechanism is IC, we first show that for any buyer $i$ and any possible bid $v_i'$ she may report, her diffusion $r_i'$ will not affect her final utility.
 Then we show that for any buyer $i$ and any possible diffusion $r_i'$, reporting her true valuation $v_i$ will always maximize her final utility.
-Finally, we can combine them together to conclude that truthfully reporting her type $t_i=(v_i,r_i)$ is a dominant strategy.
+Finally, we can combine them to conclude that truthfully reporting her type $t_i=(v_i,r_i)$ is a dominant strategy.

 Consider the case of a buyer $i$ who makes a bid of $v_i'$.
 If buyer $i$ does not win with her diffusion $r_i'$, she loses the item before considering her diffusion.
 On the other hand, if the buyer $i$ is the winner, she must have won the competition with all other buyers that can be informed without her diffusion.
-For those buyers who must be informed through $i$, they have no chance to compete with her.
-Therefore, for any buyer $i$, her own diffusion will not affect her final utility.
+Hence, her diffusion will not affect her final utility.